Carl Rydquist: Early career 1996 – 2006

+In 2002, Rydquist appeared at two race weekends of the one make series JTCC (Swedish Junior Touring Car Challenge).
+Driving MH Motorsport's third car, Rydquist finished on the podium in the final appearance after finishing fourth in the first two heats.

-In 2002 and 2003, Rydquist visited the one-spec Swedish Junior Touring Car Challenge with MH Motorsport in a front-wheel driven Volvo S40 JTCC car.
-Rydquist won a podium position after taking 4th in two earlier heats in the JTCC.
-In the Radical Scandinavian Sports Racing Car Challenge, Rydquist took a podium finish in his first race.
-In 2003, Rydquist qualified an ex-BTCC BMW M3 in 3rd place in a Swedish Endurance Racing Series event.
+In 2003, Rydquist competed for two race weekends in the Radical Scandinavian Sports Racing Car Challenge, finishing on the podium in his first race.
+The same year Rydquist qualified an ex-BTCC BMW M3 in third place in a Swedish Endurance Racing Series event (mechanical DNF in the race).

-Rydquist was back full-time in the 2004 Swedish Endurance Racing Cup with MV Racing's Porsche 993 RSR.
-Rydquist broke four official class lap records, took two pole positions, and won three out of six 3-hour races.
-In 2005, Rydquist won the premiere 3-hour race of the season, piloting MV Racing's Porsche 911 GT3 Cup in the Swedish Endurance Racing series, which was officially dubbed the National Swedish Endurance Racing Championship.
-Rydquist was invited by Loehr Racing at the end of 2005 to race in the Zandvoort 500 in the team's Porsche 911 GT3 RS.
-Rydquist raced with teammates Martin Morin and Bernard Loehr.
-In 2006, Rydquist went to race in the 24 Hours of Nurburgring Nordschleife.
-The team salvaged a 9th-place finish in class.
+For 2004, Rydquist was back in a Porsche for a full-time seat in the Swedish Endurance Racing Sprint Cup (3 Hour races) with MV Racing's Porsche 911 (993) RSR.
+Rydquist set four new class lap records, claimed two pole positions, and won three out of the six 3-hour races.

+In 2005, Rydquist won the season opener in MV Racing's newly acquired Porsche 911 (996) GT3 Cup in the same series, which had now reached National Championship status, and finished second in the championship.
+After the season finale, Rydquist joined Loehr Racing for the 2005 Zandvoort 500 where he, Martin Morin and Bernard Loehr won the race overall in a Porsche 911 GT3 RS.

+Rydquist drove one more race with MV Racing in 2006 in the team's new Porsche 911 (996) GT2 RS, winning their class.